 PVREA is a not-for-profit electric co-op and we belong to the communities we serve.
 Which means we're not in the business of making profits, we're in the business of serving you, our member.
 We return margins in the form of member credits - paid directly to our members by a check in the mail or a bill credit.

 2018 Member Credits

-This year, the co-op is paying out $3 million in member credits to members who received service from PVREA for the years 1993, 2003, 2004, and 2017 or any combination of those years.
-In September, current and previous members during the years mentioned above, and who have built up to at least $10 worth of member credits, will receive their credits either on their September bill as a credit or will receive a check in the mail if the credit amount is over $100.
+This year, the co-op paid $3 million in member credits to members who received service from PVREA for the years 1993, 2003, 2004, and 2017 or any combination of those years.
+In September, current and previous members during the years mentioned above, and who had built up to at least $10 worth of member credits, received their credits either on their September bill as a credit or received a check in the mail if the credit amount was over $100.

 In previous years, the co-op issued member credits by mailing checks.
-This year, the co-op is paying member credits under $100 as bill credits to save the co-op on printing, postage and administrative costs.
-This is just one of the ways the co-op is working to control costs and save money to keep rates affordable – which is one of the ways PVREA is able to hold the line on rates and not have any rate increases for this year or in 2019!
+This year, the co-op is paid member credits under $100 as bill credits to save the co-op on printing, postage and administrative costs.
+This is just one of the ways the co-op is working to control costs and save money to keep rates affordable – which is one of the ways PVREA is able to hold the line on rates and not have any rate increases in 2019!